Snorkeling in Grand Cayman

 Apart from the Mermaid statue, Sunset House’s snorkeling site is also home to a variety of marine life, including colorful fish, sea turtles, and even the occasional reef shark.
 The water is typically clear and calm, with excellent visibility for snorkeling.
 The reef is quite shallow and starts just a few feet from the shore, making it easy to access for snorkelers of all levels.

 Note from a local: This is the best place to snorkel (or even go diving) at the end of a work day because you can have a beer and dinner right afterwards!
 Great place to hang out with friends and family.
-Food is a little pricey but the view makes up for that!
+Food can be hit or miss depending on what you order but overall, a pretty great time to be had.

 In addition to the excellent snorkeling, Sunset House also offers a range of other amenities for visitors, including a pool, bar, and restaurant.
 There are also plenty of rental gear available, including snorkels, masks, fins, and vests.
-Overall, Sunset House is an excellent choice for snorkelers looking for a unique and unforgettable experience on Grand Cayman.
+Overall, Sunset House is an excellent choice for snorkelers (and scuba divers) on Grand Cayman.